Conditional McKean-Vlasov SDEs with jumps and Markovian regime-switching: wellposedness, propagation of chaos, averaging principle: Abstract

 \section{Abstract}

-We investigate the conditional McKean-Vlasov stochastic differential equations with jumps and Markovian regime-switching.
-We establish the strong wellposedness using $L^2$-Wasser-stein distance on the Wasserstein space.
+The conditional McKean-Vlasov SDEs with jumps and Markovian regime-switching are investigated in this work.
+We propose a new metric on the c\`adl\`ag path space to overcome the difficulty caused by the jumps in order to establish the strong wellposedness of conditional McKean-Vlasov SDEs using $L^2$-Wasserstein distance.
 Also, we establish the propagation of chaos for the associated mean-field interaction particle system with common noise and provide an explicit bound on the convergence rate.
 Furthermore, an averaging principle is established for two time-scale conditional McKean-Vlasov equations, where much attention is paid to the convergence of the conditional distribution term.